In this article, we’ll help you confidently answer the question: “Should I quit my job?

 But walking away from a secure position and facing the unknown can take a lot of courage.
-You may have a strong desire to reinvent yourself without knowing what you want to do next.
+You may have a strong desire to reinvent yourself or figure out how to find your passion in life — without actually knowing what you want to do next.

 Life is too short to be stuck in the wrong job.
 After all, the average person will spend 90,000 hours, or about one-third of their entire life, at work.
 So it’s certainly worth taking the time to make the right decision when it comes to your career.

 So how can you really know when it’s time to quit a job?

 I’ve created a set of questions to guide you.
 By the end of this article, you’ll have a clear sense of whether or not it’s time for a career change — so you can move forward with confidence.

 1. Do your values align with your current job?